 If you don't know who Steven Pinker is, the short version is very smart.

-Smarter than most of us, right?
+Smarter than me, smarter than most of us, right?

-So you need to know that he's smarter than ordinary people, because otherwise this won't make sense.
+So, you need to know that he's smarter than ordinary people, because otherwise, this won't make sense.

 He violates norms, the way he talks about things, the way the way he acts, he violates norms, and that that could be bad.